arangates/wastebins/software/README.md

 ## Frequently Asked Questions

-### Where do I customise my application theme?

-Theming can be achieved using [CSS Custom properties](https://www.polymer-project.org/1.0/docs/devguide/styling.html#xscope-styling-details) via [app/styles/app-theme.html](https://github.com/PolymerElements/polymer-starter-kit/blob/master/app/styles/app-theme.html).
-You can also use `app/styles/main.css` for pure CSS stylesheets (e.g for global styles), however note that Custom properties will not work there under the shim.

-A [Polycast](https://www.youtube.com/watch?v=omASiF85JzI) is also available that walks through theming using Polymer 1.0.

 ### Where do I configure routes in my application?

 This can be done via [`app/elements/routing.html`](https://github.com/PolymerElements/polymer-starter-kit/blob/master/app/elements/routing.html).
 We use Page.js for routing and new routes can be defined in this import.
 We then toggle which `<iron-pages>` page to display based on the [selected](https://github.com/PolymerElements/polymer-starter-kit/blob/master/app/index.html#L105) route.

-### Why are we using Page.js rather than a declarative router like `<more-routing>`?

-`<more-routing>` (in our opinion) is good, but lacks imperative hooks for getting full control over the routing in your application.
-This is one place where a pure JS router shines.
-We may at some point switch back to a declarative router when our hook requirements are tackled.
-That said, it should be trivial to switch to `<more-routing>` or another declarative router in your own local setup.

-### Where can I find the application layouts from your Google I/O 2015 talk?

-App layouts live in a separate repository called [app-layout-templates](https://github.com/PolymerElements/app-layout-templates).
-You can select a template and copy over the relevant parts you would like to reuse to Polymer Starter Kit.

-You will probably need to change paths to where your Iron and Paper dependencies can be found to get everything working.
-This can be done by adding them to the [`elements.html`](https://github.com/PolymerElements/polymer-starter-kit/blob/master/app/elements/elements.html) import.

 ### Something has failed during installation.
 How do I fix this?